microsoft/semantic-kernel/docs/decisions/0023-handlebars-template-engine.md

 - May cause conflicts or confusion with the built-in Handlebars helpers or the kernel variables, if the function name or the parameter name matches them.

-**3. Use a set of helpers for common operations and utilities**

-Pros:

-- Allows us full control over what functionality can be executed by the Handlebars template engine.
-- Enhances the functionality and usability of the template engine, by providing helpers for common operations and utilities that are not provided by the built-in Handlebars helpers or kernel functions but is commonly hallucinated by the model.
-- Improves the expressiveness and readability of the rendered template, as the helpers can be used to perform simple or complex logic or transformations on the template data or arguments.
-- Provides flexibility and convenience for the users, as they can choose the syntax and extend or omit certain helpers to best suits their needs and preferences.
-- Allows for customization of specific operations or utilities that may have different behavior or requirements, such as handling output types, formats, or errors.

-Cons:

-- Increases the complexity and maintenance of the helpers, as each helper needs to be defined and updated separately, and may have different logic or behavior.
-- May cause conflicts or confusion with the built-in Handlebars helpers or the kernel functions or variables, if the helper name or the argument name matches them.
-- May cause inconsistency or confusion for the users, as they may not be aware of the differences or the availability of the helpers, or may use them incorrectly or interchangeably.
-- May introduce performance or security issues, if the helpers are not implemented or used correctly or safely.

 ## Decision Outcome

-We decided to go with a combination of options 2 and 3: providing special helpers to invoke any function in the kernel, and custom system helpers to enable special utility logic or behavior.
-We believe that this approach provides the best balance between simplicity, expressiveness, flexibility, and functionality for the template engine and the users.
+We decided to go with options 2: providing special helpers to invoke any function in the kernel.
+These helpers will follow the same logic and syntax for each registered function.
+We believe that this approach, alongside the custom system helpers that will enable special utility logic or behavior, provides the best balance between simplicity, expressiveness, flexibility, and functionality for the template engine and the users.

+With this approach,

+- We will allow customers to use any of the built-in [Handlebars.Net helpers](https://github.com/Handlebars-Net/Handlebars.Net.Helpers).
+- We will provide default utility helpers, which are registered by default.
+- We will provide default prompt helpers (e.g. chat message) which are registered by default.
+- We will register all plugin functions registered on the Kernel.
+- We will allow Kernel function arguments to be easily accessed (i.e., function variables and execution settings).
+- We will allow customer to control when plugin functions are registered as helpers.
+  - By default, this is done when template is rendered.
+  - Optionally, this can be done when the Handlebars template factory is constructed by passing in a Plugin collection
+- If conflicts arise between built-in helpers, variables, or kernel objects, we will throw an error clearly explaining what the issue is as well as allow customers to provide their own implementations and overrides, including an option to not register default helpers.

 We also decided to follow some guidelines and best practices for designing and implementing the helpers, such as: